| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 the track for some reason and had abandon the idea and put the track back to it's original

+size.
 Everything was ok when they pushed me off for hot laps and I ran

 around the track at idle.
 This place has always been dusty and with sprints on the card